Fit as a Mama Bear

 Dairy free protein bars stacked on top of one another.

-Frequently Asked Questions About Dairy-Free Protein Bars
+Dairy-Free Snickerdoodle Protein Bars FAQs

-Can I make these homemade protein bars nut free?
+Can I make these homemade protein bars nut-free?

-If you need to omit nuts in a homemade protein bar simply sub hemp milk in place of the almond milk and use sunflower seed butter (sunbutter) in place of the cashew butter.
+If you need to omit nuts in a homemade protein bar, simply sub hemp milk in place of the almond milk and use sunflower seed butter (sunbutter) in place of the cashew butter.
 It will alter the texture slightly but they'll still be delicious.

 Are protein bars good for you?

-Protein bars when made with minimal sugars and no processed oils can be a healthy addition to any diet and a tasty way to increase daily protein intake.
+Protein bars, when made with minimal sugars and no processed oils can be a healthy addition to any diet and a tasty way to increase daily protein intake.

 What are the ingredients in the snickerdoodle flavor?